mwarning/meshnet-lab/results/README.md

 ## Benchmark1 Test

-A test to figure out how many nodes the host system can enumlate.
+A test to figure out how many nodes the host system can emulate.

 ![image](laptop/benchmark1/1_benchmark1.png)
 ![image](server/benchmark1/1_benchmark1.png)